 What I Say When I'm Blamed For Things That Aren't My Fault!

-If as a designer you’re focused on who you deliver the most value for, it’s not your fault if for all your effort discussing, planning, and designing a website, then edifying the client on its proper use, it all gets ignored and as a result, the client doesn’t benefit from the investment.
-As a client, your website isn't a one and done, the work of telling your clients about it and educating them on how to use it begins after it’s built.
+The work of telling your clients about your website and educating them on how to use it begins after it’s built.
 Remember, you built the website for a specific reason.
-In order for that website to make monotonous processes in your business more efficient so you’re not caught wasting time on leads that don’t convert, you have to make using your website mandatory.
-Outside of doing so, you'll never benefit from having one.
+In order for your website to "make monotonous processes in your business more efficient so you’re not caught wasting time on leads that don’t convert", you have to make using your website mandatory.

-As it turns out, some folks do purchase Ferraris to only park it in their garages.
-Let it be!
+#2. ...Unfortunately, some folks do purchase Ferraris to only park it in their garages.

 I am the Founder and Visual Brand Strategist at The BrandTUB

 *Get online in one day with the One-Page website *Learn more about The One-Page here *Or, Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.
 And please share my article if you liked it